dataminer-site/dataminer-site.github.io/docs/dev/building/build_instructions.md

 ## Prerequisites

-DuckDB needs CMake and a C++11-compliant compiler (e.g., GCC, Apple-Clang, MSVC).
+DataMiner needs CMake and a C++11-compliant compiler (e.g., GCC, Apple-Clang, MSVC).
 Additionally, we recommend using the [Ninja build system](https://ninja-build.org/), which automatically parallelizes the build process.

 ### Linux Packages